Bank CEOs Head to Washington Citing Efforts for Underbanked

 Despite such efforts, the recovery from an economy nearly shuttered by the pandemic is uneven and the struggle continues for many, Citigroup Inc.’s Jane Fraser said in her prepared remarks.

-“We are already seeing the shoots of a K-shaped recovery in which some will do better and others will struggle,” said Fraser.
+“We are already seeing the shoots of a K-shaped recovery in which some will do better and others will struggle,” Fraser said.
 “Unfortunately, those who will struggle have been economically disadvantaged historically, and they will need special attention from our industry.”

 Among its initiatives, Citigroup expanded access to check-cashing services for non-customers, scrapped surcharges for prepaid debit cards issued for stimulus payments and tweaked policies covering the garnishment of customer stimulus payments, Fraser said.